High humidity is fundamental for a functioning terrarium.

 Understanding Terrarium Humidity

-Humidity is simply a figure that’s used to describe the amount of water vapour in the air.
+Humidity is simply a figure that’s used to describe the amount of water vapor in the air.

 That’s why we’re keeping it simple (using tricks and tools to measure the humidity for us) and only discussing what we need to know for terrariums.